puppetlabs/puppet-docs/source/pe/3.2/install_answer_file_reference.markdown

 `q_run_updtvpkg`
 : **Y or N** --- Only used on AIX.
 Whether to run the `updtvpkg` command to add info about native libraries to the RPM database.
 The answer should usually be Y, unless you have special needs around the RPM database.

+These answers are only used in some cases, such as when upgrading or reinstalling.

+`q_backup_and_purge_old_configuration`
+: **Y or N** --- Whether the installer should backup the existing configuration files and then purge them, or leave them in place.
+If this is 'N' the installer will fail.
+This is only needed if Puppet Enterprise was uninstalled without the -p option.

+`q_upgrade_installation`
+: This option is no longer used, upgrades will be detected automatically.

+`q_continue_or_reenter_master_hostname`
+: **C or R** --- Used if the installer cannot reach the puppet master.
+If C the installer will continue, if R the installer will ask for a new puppet master server name.
+(This answer applies to all roles except for the master roles)

 ### Roles

 These answers are always needed.